AdaCore/gnatstudio/docs/users_guide/environment.rst

   to make it possible to check where the largest amount of memory is allocated using the :command:`GPS.debug_memory_usage` Python command.
 Setting this variable will slow GPS down.

+Note that, for backwards compatibility purposes, for all variables of the form :file:`GNATSTUDIO_<something>`, if this variable is not defined but the variable :file`GPS_<something>` is, then the value for that one will be used instead.

 .. _Files: